Sanjiv Chaturvedi: Judicial recusals

+In another development in March 2023, a division bench of Supreme Court, headed by Justice M.R.
+Shah, referred the matter of Chaturvedi to a larger bench regarding the issue of deciding the jurisdiction of high courts to hear appeal against orders of Central Administrative Tribunal (CAT).
+Judgement was reserved on 26 April in year 2022 and pronounced later on 3 March 2023, after a lapse of ten months.

+In November 2023, another bench of Central Administrative Tribunal, recused itself from hearing case of Sanjiv Chaturvedi.

+In February 2024, Justice Manoj Tiwari of Uttarakhand High Court recused from one of cases of Chaturvedi, without citing any reason.
+This was the ninth such judicial recusal in his case.

+In April 2025, Additional Chief Judicial Magistrate, Nainital, Ms. Neha Kushwaha recused from a Criminal Defamation case filed by him, against one of CAT Judges, citing his earlier family relations with another CAT Judge, Mr. D S Mahara.

+In September, 2025, Senior Judge of Uttarakhand High Court, Justice Ravindra Maithani, recused from a contempt case filed by Chaturvedi against two Members of CAT, without citing any reason.

+In October, 2025, Another Judge of Uttarakhand High Court, Justice Alok Verma, recused from the same contempt case filed by Chaturvedi against two Members of CAT, again without citing any reason.

+This was highest number of Judicial recusals in case of a single officer in Indian Judicial History.
+A detailed investigative story in ‘Times of India’ published in October, 2025, explored all the recusals and unusual judicial decisions in case of Sanjiv Chaturvedi.
+This was followed by many such opinion pieces in other publications on propriety of judicial recusals.

 Prime Minister's intervention

 The Wire cited RTI documents that Prime Minister Narendra Modi had discussed Chaturvedi's removal with Health Minister Harsh Vardhan on 23 August 2014.
 That day, Union Health Secretary Luv Verma wrote to the Principal Secretary to the Prime Minister that the Prime Minister had phoned the union Health minister and a report to the Prime Minister would follow.
 Although the content of the conversation was unclear, Chaturvedi was then stripped of his responsibilities, received a zero appraisal and faced several lawsuits.
 After the phone call, the prime minister's office unsuccessfully sought comments or a report from the health ministry about Chaturvedi's allegations.
 In 2013, the prime minister's office had intervened to resolve his case concerning differences between the Ministry of Environment and Forest (MoEF) and the Department of Personnel and Training (DoPT).
 In February 2019, Chaturvedi wrote to Prime Minister Modi asking him to disclose details of Modi's phone conversation with Harsh Vardhan.